profezzorn/ProffieOSDocs/config/styles/responsive-styles-&-effects.md

 ---
-title="Responsive Styles & Effects for ProffieOS 4.x or later."
+title: "Responsive Styles & Effects for ProffieOS 4.x or later."
 redirect_from:
   - "/responsive-styles-&-effects.html"
 ---